 Details of the intelligence-sharing agreement are laid out in a memorandum of understanding between the NSA and its Israeli counterpart that shows the US government handed over intercepted communications likely to contain phone calls and emails of American citizens.
+The agreement places no legally binding limits on the use of the data by the Israelis.
 WikiLeaks.
 Latest Snowden revelation: NSA sabotaged electronic locks.
 The latest Edward Snowden-powered exposé published by the New York Times, ProPublica and the Guardian is, to me, the most frightening.

 It reveals that the National Security Agency has moved beyond its historic role as a code-breaker to become a saboteur of the encryption systems.
 Its work has allegedly weakened the scrambling not just of terrorists' emails but also bank transactions, medical records and communications among coworkers.
+Here's the money graf: "The NSA hacked into target computers to snare messages before they were encrypted.
 Edward Snowden: Surveillance, Spying Practices Have Brought U.S. to ‘Brink of the Abyss’ - Truthdig.
 Wired/Platon Edward Snowden has just been granted three more years of asylum in Russia, and the former NSA contractor-turned-whistle-blower is understandably choosy about whom he meets with in person.

 In June, he gave top NSA expert James Bamford a good deal of his time for an in-depth Wired story, and Bamford didn’t waste it.
 Huge New Snowden Scoop: Ordinary Internet Users 'Far Outnumbered' Legal Targets.
 July 6, 2014 | Like this article?